ScottsTots/TraceMe/TraceMe/readme.txt

     - Display trace on screen
     - Allow user to trace
     - Give the user a score
-    - Signle Player Mode Only
+    - Single Player Mode Only
     - Drawback of Trace